Superflows-AI/docs/docs/02-getting-started/01-onboarding.md

 ---
 sidebar_position: 1
 id: "onboarding"
-pagination_prev: 'intro'
+pagination_prev: "intro"
-pagination_next: 'getting-started/build-assistant'
+pagination_next: "getting-started/build-assistant"
 ---

 # Onboarding

 Superflows works by connecting a large language model to an API.
 It handles the process of going from a user query to having an answer given and actions taken.

 ## Setup